-- It is difficult to classify languages by the complexity classes associated with the corresponding Turing machine acceptors - Since the particular model of Turing machine used affects the complexity of the associated algorithms, it is difficult to determine which variation to use as the best model of an actual computer - The efficiency differences between deterministic and nondeterministic algorithms can be much more significant than differences between alternative deterministic algorithms involving different numbers of available tapes
+- There exists an infinite number of properly nested complexity classes DTIME (n^k), k = 1, 2,...These complexity classes have little connection to the familiar Chomsky hierarchy and it seems difficult to get any insight into the nature of these classes. - The particular model of Turing machine used affects the complexity of the associated algorithms.
+It is difficult to determine which variation to use as the best model of an actual computer. - The efficiency differences between deterministic and nondeterministic algorithms can be much more significant than differences between alternative deterministic algorithms involving different numbers of available tapes